 Doing yoga is a vital component of the non-surgical physical treatment of congenital pectus excavatum.

-Pectus excavatum yoga stretches the tight muscles in the front of the body, which usually restrict your natural breathing pattern.
+Yoga for pectus excavatum stretches the tight muscles in the front of the body, which usually restricts your natural breathing pattern.

-I always tell patients who suffer from pectus excavatum to have a yogi’s perspective on life.
+I always tell pectus excavatum patients to have a yogi's perspective on life.